fpvandoorn/hanabi-scratchpad/characters.md

 <!-- ### Spiteful -->

 ### Stubborn
-* The Stubborn player should respect that an out-of-order move is a priority bluff on the next player.
+* The Stubborn player should respect that an out-of-order play is a priority bluff on the next player.
 * Schrodinger's Cat principle applies: the Stubborn player should respect both possibilities.
 * The player before the Stubborn player can discard rather than saving the Stubborn player.